 Jon Newman, Senior Manager, Product Line Management (Video Software Services) at Cisco Systems, has over 15 years of experience building and leading successful Product Management teams.

 We sat down with Jon to discuss what he has learned about hiring for this complex role.
 He shared some phenomenal advice that we’re passing along to you.

 1. It’s extremely hard to find someone completely well-rounded and fully-formed with the necessary domain expertise.
-The role requires strong communication skills and strong technical abilities.
+Project Managers require strong communication skills and strong technical abilities.
 “The trick is to determine which fundamental building blocks you can stand to sacrifice initially, and grow over time,” advises Newman.

 For example, if your domain is very technically complex and time consuming to learn, it can often be difficult to find someone with both relevant domain expertise and product management experience.
 In these cases, it’s better to hire someone with deep domain expertise and strong communication and leadership skills that you can grow into a product manager (as opposed to hiring someone with a product management background but no domain expertise).

 This strategy ensures that you have someone who will be able to hit the ground running with day-to-day tasks like requirements creation leveraging their domain experience and you can mentor in to the full product management role over time.